www.scantips.com

 (stock and funds, including bond funds,

-but excluding directly held bonds)
+but directly held bonds are different)

 A company's publicly held capitalized value is their number of existing stock shares multiplied by one share's price value.
-Both Apple and Microsoft values this way computes to be near $3 Trillion.
+The value of Apple and Microsoft and Nvidia each computes this way reached to each be about $3 Trillion.
 The idea of the dividend is to distribute some of the company profit to the stock owners.
 The dividend money paid out (as a few dollars per share) was removed from the company's value, as a payment to you.
 This reduces the company's value by millions, so the stock price (which reflects the remaining value of the company) is automatically and equally reduced by the same dollars per share when the dividend is paid.
-The price drops, even if you withdraw it, there is no loss, because you will have the dividend cash in hand (possibly in your brokerage account).
+It also equally reduces your stock price, but there is no loss, because you will have the dividend cash in hand (possibly in your brokerage account).
 Yes, your investment value is reduced, but due to that corresponding stock price drop, there is no gain on that day.
-Yes, the stock price did drop, and the company value and your investment did drop, but you did not lose anything because you have the cash withdrawn.
+It was Not new Income, it is simply a withdrawal from your investment.
+The stock price did drop, and the company value and your investment did drop, but you did not lose anything because you do have the withdrawn cash (but less invested value now).
 You already owned that stock value that was subtracted in the dividend.
-It dropped in price, but you do also have that cash difference now.
-So there is no gain and no loss, not from the dividend on that day.
-The distribution was just from the company's stock value that you already owned before, but now is instead transferred from your investment to your cash.
-Then if you keep that dividend, it is a withdrawal from your fund value, and its value goes down equally.
-But if you reinvest it (putting it back into the investment), your stock or fund value stays the same as the previous value (no gain, no loss), but the big deal is that it does acquire more shares (free shares too, probably every quarter, from the dividend reinvestment) to increase future earnings.
+Your investment did drop in price, but you do now have that cash difference.

 If a stock with price of $100 distributes a Dividend of $1 per share